 The graffiti has been present for decades and is almost as familiar as the iconic rock itself, but the locked gate and the crumbling parking lot are symptoms of neglect, the result of dwindling state funds to pay for upkeep and repairs.
 As the road deteriorates and the gate stays locked, Balance Rock State Park is becoming less and less accessible to visitors.

-Mark Jester, president of the Berkshire County League of Sportsmen and, since October, a member of the 13-member citizens' advisory council that works with the state's Department of Conservation and Recreation (DCR), said that upkeep isn't the only problem facing the parks and forests: A shortage of staff and park rangers means that there is little to no enforcement of the laws designed
+Mark Jester, president of the Berkshire County League of Sportsmen and, since October, a member of the 13-member citizens' advisory council that works with the state's Department of Conservation and Recreation (DCR), said that upkeep isn't the only problem facing the parks and forests: A shortage of staff and park rangers means that there is little to no enforcement of the laws designed to protect these lands.

 "We don't have anywhere near the capacity of employees that we need, which directly affects the condition of the parks and state forests," Jester said.
 "It trickles down to everything: property maintenance, road maintenance and the enforcement ability."